-Tempus Resources is a growth-orientated gold exploration company listed on the ASX, TSX-V and OTCQB stock exchanges.
+Tempus Resources is a growth-orientated gold exploration company listed on the Australian Securities Exchange (under the symbol TMR), TSX Venture Exchange (under the symbol TMRR) and the OTCQB (under the symbol TMRFF).
 Tempus is actively exploring projects located in Canada and Ecuador.
-The flagship project for Tempus is the Blackdome-Elizabeth project, a high-grade gold past-producing project located in Southern British Columbia.
-Tempus is currently midway through a drill program at Blackdome-Elizabeth that will form the basis of an updated National Instrument 43-101/JORC resource estimate.
-The second key group of projects for Tempus are the Rio Zarza and Valle del Tigre projects located in southeastern Ecuador.
-The Rio Zarza project is located adjacent to Lundin Gold's Fruta del Norte project.
-The Valle del Tigre project is currently subject to a sampling program to develop anomalies identified through geophysical work.
+The flagship project for Tempus is the Elizabeth-Blackdome project, a high-grade-gold, past-producing project located in Southern British Columbia.
+Tempus is currently midway through a drill program at Elizabeth-Blackdome that will form the basis of an updated NI 43-101/JORC resource estimate.
+The second key group of projects for Tempus are the Rio Zarza and Valle del Tigre projects located in southeast Ecuador.
+The Rio Zarza and Valle del Tigre projects are in an early stage of exploration and are prospective for gold and copper mineralization.

 We seek Safe Harbor.